intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

 - **graph** - the _graph_ dataset contains graph-like information about _customer_ and _operations_ entities and their relationships, such as the sales and service network.

     The dataset is materialised from content and links held in sheets.
+The data is stored in the same wide-column database cluster used for **reporting** data

-    The data is stored in the same wide-column database as **reporting**, and is intended for access with graph queries in the **Sales portal** services and transactional systems (OLTP).
+    _graph_ data is retrieved using graph query language in the **Sales portal** implementation.

 ### Content